 Necessity is the mother of all invention.
 Laziness not so, and it does not usually create an entire community.
 Yet in the case of Matthew Honnibal, a linguist by training, it was laziness to learn C++ to build the language models he needed for his post-doctoral research.
 Instead he took a new path using Cython for just that.
 The first thing he pushed to GitHub in July 2014 was a routine for tokenisation, aptly called ’spaCy’.

 Five years on from that moment a community of 200 from all corners of the world gathered in a historic theatre in Berlin to exchange knowledge on the spaCy library, what has become a core staple in the field, and the development of natural language processing at large.
-Michal and I, two data scientists from Signal, were lucky to be amongst this community for their first ever conference: spaCy IRL.
+Michal and I, two data scientists from Signal AI, were lucky to be amongst this community for their first ever conference: spaCy IRL.

 Three sessions spanned all aspects from research and development to the practicality of industry applications, of spaCy and natural language processing in general.
 Each speaker was honoured with a heartfelt introduction from Matthew Honnibal and his spaCy co-founder Ines Montani, a genuine tribute to the impact those people had on the development of NLP-solutions and this remarkable open source project.